johnrphilip/HarvardAI/attention/analysis.md

 ### Looking at reverse relationships (the word before)
 - Seems to really be coming along with understanding "the" relationships:
-- Strong colour with (the - [CLS]) indicating that 'the' has caught the attention of the special classificaiton token. (and -> the) has strong attention as well along with (the - in)
+- Strong colour with (the - [CLS]) indicating that 'the' has caught the attention of the special classification token. (and -> the) has strong attention as well along with (the - in)

 ## Layer 3, Head 1
 <img width="711" alt="image" src="https://github.com/johnrphilip/HarvardAI/assets/96958726/495c684f-16f4-4df6-bfcb-368e46679bc4">

-### Here a pattern seems to have been identified, with a clear diagonal line of attention.
-Similar diagonal attention bars found at L3.H10,
+### Here, a pattern seems to have been identified, with a clear diagonal line of attention.
+Similar diagonal attention bars were found at L3.H10,

 ## Layer 3, Head 7
 <img width="725" alt="image" src="https://github.com/johnrphilip/HarvardAI/assets/96958726/00ab237e-2399-446e-bd17-34e9c063dd0a">